davidrauch/Seismic-Beatbox/README.md

 Just [open the website](https://davidrauch.github.io/Seismic-Beatbox/), press play, and listen to earthquakes of the last 24 hours.
 Once you reach the end, the App continues to monitor for new earthquakes and plays sounds as they occur.

+**NOTE**: The Web Audio API is not yet fully supported by all major browsers.
+Please use a recent version of Google Chrome.

 ## Usage

 Start the development server with `yarn start` or `npm start`.